This article has links to products and services we love, which we may make commission from.

 Dating from the year 536, this building was said to be founded by St. Columba.

-While there is not much of this period left in the building that stands today, it is still used as a place of worship for the Community that inhabits Iona.
+While little of this period remains in the building that stands today, it is still used as a place of worship for the Community that inhabits Iona.

 You can visit the Abbey as Historic Scotland owns it.

-Iona’s highest point is Dùn I, and here you will have views that will take your breath away.
+Iona’s highest point is Dùn I, and the views here will take your breath away.

 The Heritage Centre is worth walking to as it has all the information you need to know about Iona, living on the island, and the flora and fauna you can discover here.

-Hop on a ferry back to Fionnphort and either stay the night back in Craignure at Isle of Mull Hotel & Spa or keep driving to the main town, Tobermory.
+Hop on a ferry back to Fionnphort and stay the night back in Craignure at Isle of Mull Hotel & Spa or drive to the main town, Tobermory.

 Note: While there is a ferry port in Tobermory, you must return to Craignure to take the ferry back to Oban.